Internal Medicine

 PGY2 Program Purpose: PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

 The PGY2 residency in internal medicine provides the resident with the practice skills and knowledge to become a role model pharmacotherapy specialist and educator.
 Offering a broad range of experiences in an established clinical site, the resident spends a significant portion of time in inpatient internal medicine practice.
 Elective experiences in additional acute care subspecialty areas are available and can be tailored to the resident’s interests.
 The resident receives an appointment as Clinical Instructor at the University of Oklahoma College of Pharmacy (OUCOP).
 Educational responsibilities and training include didactic (lecture) and experiential (rotation) teaching to Pharm.D. students in addition to other activities.
-The resident has opportunities to provide presentations to the Internal Medicine House Staff and participates in the training of medical residents and students.
-An original research project is conducted throughout the one-year residency program.
-Residents are encouraged to present their research at national and state/local meetings and to publish their findings.
+Residents contribute to the education of pharmacy students, resident physicians, medical students, faculty physicians, and other members of the healthcare team.
+PGY2 residents will participate in teaching sessions, deliver at least 2 formal presentations, and serve as preceptor of record for APPE students during one learning experience.
+PGY2 residents have the option to receive an advanced teaching and precepting skills certificate through completion of additional requirements.

 Practice Sites